RossBrunton/RThing/doc/task_submit_interface.md

 /task/submit/n):

 - `code` The code the user typed.
-- `mode` One of "answered", "skipped" or "revealed", if ommitted assumed to be "answered"
+- `mode` One of "answered", "skipped" or "revealed", if omitted assumed to be "answered"

 The server replies with a JSON object: